 DCU wants to be complete, and I want to read, but is there a reason Shazam from the '70’s is missing?
 It’s my childhood man. . . my childhood.

-DC is putting out a hardcover collection of the first 18 issues from the ‘70s series in June.
-So those must be digitized.
-Maybe they’ll show up here around the time the movie is released on Blu-Ray?
+DC is putting out a hardcover collection of issues #1-18 in June.
+Hopefully those issues will turn up here later this summer, maybe around the same time as the movie is released on Blu-Ray.